Rnaniqw3/CodingChat/README.md

-# CodingChat
+# CodingChat2
-Padlet and website for coding
+Working on the CodingChat 2 Engine (CC2E).